 Advance your career with a top-ranked, award-winning, and nationally recognized digital forensics education.
-Champlain's online master's degree in digital forensic science develops students into scientists through an inspired, cutting-edge curriculum, closely aligned with emerging technology and new trends in the industry.
+Champlain's online master's in digital forensics degree develops students into scientists through an inspired, cutting-edge curriculum, closely aligned with emerging technology and new trends in the industry.

 A Nationally Recognized Leader in Digital Forensics

-Champlain is a nationally recognized leader in cybersecurity and digital forensics education and home of the Senator Patrick Leahy Center for Digital Investigation & Cybersecurity.
+Champlain is a nationally recognized leader in cybersecurity and computer forensics education and home of the Senator Patrick Leahy Center for Digital Investigation & Cybersecurity.
 With a robust faculty of expert-practitioner instructors who have significant experience working for top organizations and are sought-after thought leaders in the field, we specialize in building agile cybersecurity and digital forensics programs that the meet mission-critical needs of today's businesses, nonprofit organizations, and state and federal governments.

 Champlain has been designated a National Center of Academic Excellence in Cyber Defense Education by the U.S. National Security Agency and the Department of Homeland Security since 2006, and Champlain cybersecurity programs have been named best in the nation by SC Magazine.
 Champlain is also designated as a National Center of Digital Forensics Academic Excellence by the Defense Cyber Crime Center (DC3) Air Force Office of Special Investigations - the fifth college in the nation to receive this distinction.

 Build Your Career Future

-Through this hands-on degree program taught by industry experts who are working for some of the leading organizations in the field, you'll earn how to gather and utilize digital evidence and apply investigative techniques to real-world scenarios.
+Through this hands-on digital forensics master's degree program taught by industry experts who are working for some of the leading organizations in the field, you'll earn how to gather and utilize digital evidence and apply investigative techniques to real-world scenarios.
 With a focus on both technical expertise (including knowledge of over 34 scripting languages and cloud and software applications, listed below) and advanced soft skills such as leadership and communication, you'll be prepared to handle the complex demands of a career in the growing digital forensics field.